-Because there are many different flu viruses and they constantly change, this year’s vaccine is designed to cover the three strains expected to be the most common in circulation during the 2018-19 influenza season: Influenza A (H1N1), Influenza A (H3N2) and Influenza B (Victoria).
+Because there are many different flu viruses and they constantly evolve, this year’s vaccine is designed to cover the four strains expected to be the most common in circulation during the 2021-22 influenza season: Influenza A (H1N1), influenza A (H3N2), influenza B (Victoria) and influenza B (Yamagata).

-Once vaccinated, it takes about two weeks for enough antibodies to build up in the body to develop immunity.
+Once the vaccine is administered, it takes about two weeks for the body to build up enough antibodies to develop immunity.

 Scripps physicians also recommend these other practices during flu season: